 If you need a comprehensive cost benefit analysis report in Word format, this template provides a detailed outline with tables for listing figures.
 You can edit the outline to include information that is pertinent to your analysis, such as an introduction and description of the project or alternatives being considered, assumptions and constraints, particular costs and benefits that need to be highlighted, and recommendations based on the results of the analysis

 This chart can be used to rank costs and benefits of potential actions.
 List actions or decisions you are considering in the first column, and then describe the costs and benefits associated with each.
 Assign a rank to each option based on the total costs and benefits listed, and then compare those ranks to see to what degree the benefits outweigh the costs.
 This is a simple way of comparing and prioritizing options.

-Cost Benefit Analysis Templates in Smartsheet
+Take Action on Your Cost Benefit Analysis with Effective Project Management in Smartsheet

 Determining the costs and benefits related to your project or organization is important to creating and implementing a successful plan of action.
 Once you’ve completed your cost benefit analysis, it’s essential that you have the right tools in place to plan, track, automate, and report on the project details from start to finish.

 Smartsheet is a work execution platform that enables enterprises and teams to get from idea to impact - fast.
 Top project management leaders rely on Smartsheet to help align the right people, resources, and schedules to get work done.

 Use Smartsheet to create consistent project elements, increase speed, and improve collaboration with scalable options that fit individual work preferences.
 Hold yourself and your team accountable, improve visibility into team priorities, and ensure nothing slips through the cracks.

 Try Smartsheet to discover why project managers around the world use it to deliver projects on time and on budget.